 Auto insurance rates may be influenced by elevated risks associated with drivers under the influence.
 Complicating the situation is the lack of standardized methods for roadside detection of drug-impaired driving.
 Additionally, the variability of side effects and physiological reactions in each user increase the risk of misidentifying a driver’s status at the time of the incident.

-Finding and securing adequate insurance coverage for CRBs can be challenging.
-According to a 2020 report by New Dawn Risk, there are currently only six insurers offering cannabis coverage.
+Finding and securing adequate insurance coverage for CRBs can be challenging, but insurer growth in this space has occurred.
+According to a 2021 report by New Dawn Risk, there are currently about 30 U.S. insurers offering cannabis coverage, up from only 6 insurers in 2020.
 Additionally, because of federal laws surrounding cannabis, insurers and brokers do not formally advertise their services to CRBs.
 Instead, most CRB owners hear about insurance options through word-of-mouth in the cannabis community.
 When CRBs do find and obtain coverage, most need to pay their premiums in cash, which presents another unique obstacle most other businesses do not face.
 Yet another issue the New Dawn Risk report addresses is inadequate policy limits on coverage.
 Currently, most insurers are offering $1 million per occurrence/$2 million aggregate policies in commercial and general liability, property damage, and product liability coverage.
 However, insureds may need limits up to $5 and $10 million, or more.

 The SAFE Banking and CLAIMS Act Will Transform the Cannabis Insurance Industry - Here's What to Expect (National Law Review, May 2021)

 Is 2021 the year of meaningful cannabis banking reform?
 (JDSupra, July 2021)